AWooldrige/s3sup/docs/internals.md

 # s3sup internals
 ## Catalogue file
 The catalogue file contains hashes of all files in a s3sup project.
 Paths are relative to the project directory.
-The catalog file (`s3sup.catalogue.csv`) is uploaded to the S3 destination (without being publicly readable) to allow s3sup to upload only what is needed during subsequent uploads.
+The catalog file (`s3sup.cat`) is uploaded to the S3 destination (without being publicly readable) to allow s3sup to upload only what is needed during subsequent uploads.

+## Old CSV catalogue file
+Before the move to SQLite, the catalogue used to be a simple CSV file.
+Example
-Example structure:
+structure:

     file_path,content_hash,headers_hash
     "/assets/logo.svg",AAA,BBB
     "/index.html",XXX,YYY

+This is no longer used and s3sup versions >= 0.4.0 will automatically migrate to the new SQLite format.
+An intentionally corrupt `.s3sup.catalogue.csv` is put in its place so that older versions of s3sup (<= 0.3.0) fail hard, rather than not being aware of the new format and attempting to upload the whole project again.

 ## Development backlog